5 Data Manipulation II

 Rendered as: The most common activities among Andalusians in the 5th century AH are: NA (NA) — 1216 individuals; alfaquí (فقيه) — 78 individuals; almocrí (مقرىء) — 63 individuals; poeta (شاعر) — 60 individuals; letrado (أديب) — 54 individuals; tradicionista (محدث) — 27 individuals; comerciante (تاجر) — 26 individuals; consejero (مشاور) — 9 individuals; lexicógrafo (لغوي) — 8 individuals; gramático (نحوي) — 7 individuals.
 The first result essentially means that for most Andalusians in the 5th century we actually do not have any information on their activities.

-• algorithmic solution: main locations are those that are mentioned in the table familia.
-We need to find those locations in the table personaje_lugar (filter by relationship type).
+(filter by relationship type).
 We then need to find the top 5 families.
 Then we filter the table with persons by these top 5 families.
 We then connect resulting persons with filtered places and count people by places per family.
 The final results would be to create a “summary” column with readable information.
-Let’s see if this works :)
+Let’s see if this works :)complete solution:

 top5families <- PUA$personaje %>%